JelovsEyefinity

 Independent ODs end up on Eyefinity for one of three reasons: their practice was acquired and moved to the chain's software, they chose it for the VSP integration, or they selected it years ago when fewer alternatives existed.
 The common thread among those who switch away is paying enterprise prices for enterprise tools they don't use.

 All optometry EHR software — Eyefinity, Jelo, RevolutionEHR, MaximEyes — must meet HIPAA requirements for electronic protected health information (ePHI).
 The key differentiators are pricing structure, implementation speed, who the interface is designed for, and depth of specific payer integrations.
-See our full guide on HIPAA-compliant optometry software for what compliance actually requires.

 The biggest mistake in EHR selection is choosing a platform built for a different practice type.
 Here’s how to self-select honestly.